 Proper spray technique involves keeping a gun level with a roof’s surface at all times, maintaining a consistent distance between the spray tip and surface.
 Use a overlapping, crosshatch pattern to ensure complete coverage and a uniform finish.

-TIP: If overspray is a concern, consider using coating spreaders instead.
+If overspray is a concern, consider using roof coating spreaders instead.
 Depending on your roof configuration, spreaders may be faster and easier to use.
+Spreaders can apply a consistent 20 wet mils in one pass with application speeds up to 300 linear feet per minute.